alexbevi/redmine_dropbox_attachments/README.md

 3) Paste the token/secret values to each additional installation

 Note that if you have multiple installations, it's a good idea to specify different base directories.
+If you happen to use the same project-identifiers across installations, the plugin will not be able to differentiate which installation a file should belong to.

 ## Acknowledgement